the0neWhoKnocks/setup.linux/distro/mint/README.md

        "~/.config/Code/User/FileTemplates",
      ]
      ```
-     - NOTE: Once you remove the `.git` exclusion it'll look like it's no longer excluded from version control.
-It will be, but for visual clarity you can do this:
-        ```sh
-        cp -i ./files/.gitignore_global ~/
-        git config --global core.excludesFile ~/.gitignore_global
-        ```
   - File > Preferences > Keyboard Shortcuts (or `CTRL + k + s`) (or `CTRL+SHIFT+P`, `Preferences: Open Keyboard Shortcuts (JSON)`)
      ```
      # Toggle the 'Record Keys' button in the input.